gregsaun/prusa_i3_bear_upgrade/manual/temporary_assembly_guide.md

 * **F03:** M2x12mm
 * **F04:** M3x18mm
 * **F05:** Align the endstop pin with the slit

+Press the motor in the direction of the vslot when tightening F02 and F04 screws.

 ![y motor mount mk2s G](img_assembly_guide/y_motor_mount_mk2s_02.jpg)
 * **G01:** M3x10mm